Mass:

 Catechesis of the Good Shepherd

-For ages 3-10, we currently offer Catechesis of the Good Shepherd Levels 1 & 2 on the first and third Sundays of each month.
-Sign up below to receive our emails and you’ll stay in the loop with details and dates.
+For ages 3-10, we currently offer Catechesis of the Good Shepherd Levels 1 & 2 on the second and fourth Sundays of each month.
+Join the email list and you’ll stay in the loop with details and dates.

 Red outline illustration of a seated figure holding a staff, with a dragon or serpent at their feet, enclosed in a rounded arched frame with leafy branches at the top.